 \section{Introduction}

-Neuroscience studies in animal models provide an invaluable tool to identify the neural mechanisms underpinning brain function and their relationship with psychiatric disorders.
-Researchers can estimate moment-by-moment associations between experimental covariates (e.g. behavior) and the activity of hundreds of neurons per animal, with widely-used in vivo brain recording techniques like calcium imaging \citep{calImaging_review} and \textit{Neuropixels} \citep{Neuropixels}.
+Neuroscience studies in animal models provide an invaluable tool to identify the neural mechanisms underpinning psychiatric disorders.
+Researchers can estimate moment-by-moment associations between experimental covariates (e.g. behavior) and the activity of hundreds of neurons per animal, with widely used in vivo brain recording techniques like calcium imaging \citep{calImaging_review} and \textit{Neuropixels} \citep{STEINMETZ201892}.
 A neuroscientist might study brain-behavior associations on, for example, a learning task in which an animal learns to press a lever for a food reward.
 These tasks are often performed over hundreds of experimental replicates called ``trials'' (longitudinal observations akin to ``patient visits'').
 Each trial might be defined as a five second interval starting at extension of the lever and ending with delivery of the food reward.
 To test whether, for example, mean neural activity is higher on trials when animals press the lever, a common strategy is to analyze scalar summaries of each trial's neuronal firing activity.
 For instance, analysts might calculate a firing rate of neuron $i$ on trial $j$ by averaging the response, $Y_{i,j}(s)\in \{0,1\}$, across within-trial timepoints indexed by $s$: $\bar{Y}_{i,j} = \frac{1}{|\mathcal{S}|} \sum_{s \in \mathcal{S}} Y_{i,j}(s)$, where $\mathcal{S} \subset [0,5]$ denotes a grid of timepoints at which the outcome is observed.
-One might then test whether $\mathbb{E}[\bar{Y}_{i,j} \mid X_{i,j}=1] - \mathbb{E}[\bar{Y}_{i,j} \mid X_{i,j}=0] \neq 0$, where $X_{i,j}$ is an indicator that the animal on which neuron $i$ was recorded pressed the lever on trial $j$.
-This analysis approach is parsimonious but discards important temporal information by summarizing across trial timepoints, $s$.
+One might then test whether $\mathbb{E}(\bar{Y}_{i,j} \mid X_{i,j}=1) - \mathbb{E}(\bar{Y}_{i,j} \mid X_{i,j}=0) \neq 0$, where $X_{i,j}$ is an indicator that the animal on which neuron $i$ was recorded pressed the lever on trial $j$.
+This discards important temporal information{, however,} by summarizing across timepoints.